 Exercise - Clean up your Azure DevOps environment

-You're finished with the tasks for this module.
-Here you'll clean up your Azure resources and clean up your Azure DevOps environment.
+You're all done with the tasks for this module.
+Here, you'll move the work item to the Done state on Azure Boards, and clean up your Microsoft Azure DevOps environment.

 This page contains important cleanup steps.
 Cleaning up helps ensure that you don't run out of free build minutes.
-It also helps ensure that you're not charged for Azure resources after you complete this module.
+Be sure to perform the cleanup steps if you ran the template earlier in this module.

 Disable the pipeline or delete your project